dfinity/chain-fusion-signer/HACKING.md

 dfx deploy
 ```

-You can now visit the frontend in your browser and sign messages!
+You can now visit the front end in your browser and sign messages!

 ## GitHub Release